Maximetinu/No-Mans-Flappy-web/README.md

 Web for WebGL game made with Unity3D

 ## Instructions
-Only copy the repo to the www folder from any apache webserver (xampp, lampp...) and go to 'localhost' with any web browser
+Copy the repo to the www folder from any apache webserver (xampp, lampp...) and go to 'localhost' with any web browser